Georgi Markov: Assassination

 On 7 September 1978, Markov walked across Waterloo Bridge spanning the River Thames and waited to take a bus to his job at the BBC.
-While at the bus stop, he reported feeling a slight sharp pain, as if from an insect bite or sting, on the back of his right thigh.
+While at the bus stop, he reported feeling a slight sharp pain, as if from an insect bite or sting, on his right thigh.
 He reportedly saw a man picking up an umbrella off the ground behind him.

 When he arrived at work at the BBC World Service offices, he noticed a small red pimple had formed at the site of the sting he had felt earlier and the pain had not lessened or stopped.
 He told at least one of his colleagues at the BBC, Theo Lirkov, about this incident.
 That evening, he developed a fever and was admitted to St James' Hospital in Balham, where he died four days later, on 11 September 1978, at the age of 49.
-His grave is in a small churchyard at the Church of St Candida and Holy Cross in Whitchurch Canonicorum, along with his wife.
+His grave is in a small churchyard at the Church of St Candida and Holy Cross in Whitchurch Canonicorum.

 Later investigation and aftermath

 Ricin bullet.
 For comparison, a pin head is about 2 mm.

 Bernard Riley, the physician treating Markov, considered many possible causes of his illness, including that he had been bitten by a venomous tropical snake.
 Riley had the inflamed area at the back of his leg x-rayed, but no foreign object was detected at this time.
-Due to the circumstances and statements Markov made to doctors expressing the suspicion that he had been poisoned, the Metropolitan Police ordered a thorough post-mortem of his body.
+Due to the circumstances and statements Markov made to doctors expressing the suspicion that he had been poisoned, the Metropolitan Police ordered a thorough autopsy of his body.
 Rufus Crompton performed it, noting a red mark on the back of Markov's leg.
 He cut a tissue sample from the area, with a matching sample from the other leg.
 These samples were sent for further analysis at the Porton Down chemical and biological weapons laboratory.
 There, David Gall, the Research Medical Officer, found a tiny pellet in the tissue sample.

 The pellet measured 1.70 mm in diameter and was composed of 90% platinum and 10% iridium.
 It had two holes with diameters of 0.35 mm drilled through it, producing an X-shaped cavity.
 Further examination by experts from Porton Down could not detect any remnant of poison.
 Considering possible poisons, scientists hypothesised that the pellet might have contained ricin.

 Porton Down scientists also thought that a sugary substance had been used to coat the tiny holes, creating a bubble that trapped the poison inside the cavities, with a specially crafted coating designed to melt at 37 C: human body temperature.
 After the pellet was inside Markov, the coating might have melted and the poison released to be absorbed into the bloodstream and killed him.

 Regardless of whether the doctors treating Markov had known that the poison might have been ricin, the result would have been the same, as no antidote exists for ricin.